bashrc2/epicyon/manual/manual.md

 In November Eugen Rochko, the original developer and CEO of the Mastodon project, stepped down and took a more advisory role.
 Mastodon was the main project which propelled the fediverse into public awareness, and the first to implement the ActivityPub specification.

+### 2026: End of the flagship

+At the FOSDEM conference at the end of January, the Mastodon project announced that its mobile app would by default recommend the geographically closest instance, rather than the "flagship" instance (mastodon.social).
+The expanding size of the flagship instance had been an issue for the previous few years, making it hard to moderate.

 ### Fediverse culture shock
 This is what happens when someone has only had a presence within large corporate sites, such as the website formerly known as Twitter or Facebook, and then moves to a federated system on the open internet.